nebulab/playbook/source/people-ops/hiring.html.md

-Don't hesitate to ask clarifications on questions or technical issues in case anything is not clear to you, and don't be afraid to hit a wrong note: in the past, some of the most striking answers were completely out of tune, perhaps mentioning aspects outside of the work context, but they allowed us to perfectly understand the person on the other end of the screen.
+Don't hesitate to ask clarifications on questions or technical issues in case anything is not clear to you, and don't be afraid to hit a wrong note: in the past, some of the most striking answers were completely out of tune, perhaps mentioning aspects outside the work context, but they allowed us to perfectly understand the person on the other end of the screen.

 Two or three days after completing the aptitude test, your interviewer will let you know if you've made it to the fourth step, the [technical test](#step-4-technical-test).